How mistaken identification leads to wrongful criminal convictions

 The Las Vegas Metropolitan Police and other Nevada law enforcement agencies don't intentionally rely on mistaken identity in order to get convictions.
 But they – as well as jurors – are conditioned to believe that eyewitnesses who in good faith ID suspects are correct.

 That's where we come in.
 Our caring Las Vegas and Reno criminal defense attorneys understand how witness misidentification leads to wrongful convictions.
-We know how to put witnesses to the test to ensure that the wrong person does not go to a jail for crime he or she did not commit.
+We know how to put witnesses to the test to ensure that the wrong person does not go to a jail for a crime he or she did not commit.

 To help you better understand how we protect against mistaken eyewitness identification, our Nevada criminal defense lawyers discuss the following, below: